oraclespainpresales/WorkshopVBCS-Takephoto/00/readme.md

 ![](./images/vbs-app-03.png)

 Now you should have created the visual builder mobile application environtment/sandbox to continue creating your mobile app.
-You should see the *Page Designer* selected with a simple mobile layout in the main window.
+You should see the *Page Designer* selected with a simple mobile layout in the Design window.

 ![](./images/vbs-app-04.png)